englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 `Theme` can have the following settings:

 * `Basic` - Reccommended.
 Uses OpenGL based graphics to render controls with identical appearance on each platform.
 * `Native` - Uses the native iOS and Android platform controls by default.
 Note that this will not work in local desktop preview.
 * `NativeWithFallback` - Uses `Native` theme on iOS and Android devices, but `Basic` in local desktop preview.
-* `Graphics` - This is the default if nothing is specified.
-Uses OpenGL based graphics, but provides *no default appearance* for standard controls such as `Button` and `Slider`
+* *Default* - If nothing is specified, Fuse uses OpenGL based graphics, but provides *no default appearance* for standard controls (such as `Button` and `Slider`).

 ### $(NativeTheme: Native Theme)